ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/interfaces.md

 import { ExampleTabs } from "../../../components/mdx/example-tabs"

-> We are still working on the documentation for Hot Chocolate 11.1 so help us by finding typos, missing things or write some additional docs with us.

 An interface is an abstract type that includes a certain set of fields that a type must include to implement the interface.

-Interfaces are defined in the schema as follows.

 ```sdl
 interface Message {